MicrosoftDocs/windows-dev-docs/hub/apps/design/style/segoe-fluent-icons-font.md

 * On Windows 11: There's nothing you need to do, the font comes with Windows.
 * On Windows 10: **Segoe Fluent Icons** is not included by default on Windows 10.
 You can download it [here](../downloads/index.md#fonts).
 * On a Mac or other device: You can download **Segoe Fluent Icons** and other fonts [here](../downloads/index.md#fonts).
-You can download the font for use in design and development, but you may not not ship it to another platform.
+You can download the font for use in design and development, but you may not ship it to another platform.

 ## Icon list